 One of our partners, Geoff Mazengarb, is an experienced mediator within the family law context.

 Contact us to discuss whether mediation is right for you.

 Separated parents are encouraged to develop and work with each other to minimise the impact of their separation on their children.
 Not everyone can smoothly transition from a family unit to co-parenting while separated.
 Family Dispute Resolution is one avenue available for separated families to try and resolve any disagreements they may have and make parenting arrangements for both the short term and long term.

 Before filing an application seeking orders from the Court with respect to parenting arrangements, the Family Law Act 1975 requires you to obtain a certificate from a Family Dispute Resolution Practitioner.
 There are some exceptions to this.

-Both our partners, Geoff Mazengarb and Jess Wolski are accredited Family Dispute Resolution Practitioners who are able to help separated parents in discussing all issues relating to their children and reaching a resolution that meets the needs of your family.
+Our partner, Geoff Mazengarb is an accredited Family Dispute Resolution Practitioners who is able to help separated parents in discussing all issues relating to their children and reaching a resolution that meets the needs of your family.